-Classroom As Teacher
+Classroom as Teacher

 Inclusive classroom design is the final piece of the Six-Point Mastery Learning ModelTM.
 Classrooms are set up to form a circle, with the professor at the center, rather than a traditional lecture style with the professor at the front on the "stage" and the students in the "audience" observing the lecture or performance.
-Roseman University's classroom layout assures that every student is in close proximity to the instructor, facilitating learning, and encouraging student participation.
+Roseman University's classroom layout assures that every student is near the instructor, facilitating learning, and encouraging student participation.